Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Second, you should forget about trying to capture the aurora with your phone because the tiny sensor will struggle with long exposures and the noise will almost certainly ruin the shot.
 While top-end phone cameras are getting better year by year, they still can’t compete with even a cheap mirrorless camera.

-Although you’ll get the best images with a full-frame sensor, I use a micro four thirds camera and still manage to take decent photos.
-Note that all the following camera specs are based on micro four thirds, so you’ll need to double the numbers for full frame gear.
+Although you’ll get the best images with a full-frame sensor, I use a Micro Four Thirds (MFT) camera and still manage to take decent photos.
+Note that all the following camera specs are based on MFT so you’ll need to double the numbers for full frame gear.

 If you don’t want to spend £300+ on a premium lens I can confirm the 7artisans 7.5 mm F2.8 (Amazon link) also does a great job.